-The military industrial complex develops analog telesthesia as a means of measuring and controlling its forces, but this development reaches a limit, and its forces exceed its capacity to manage them.
-Digital telesthesia emerges as the means of command, control and communication, a “nested set of increasingly comprehensive military enclosures for global oversight and control.”
-The theory of the digital, and of its difference from the analog, emerges as a byproduct of this attempt at self-control by the military industrial complex but transforms it beyond itself.
+The military industrial complex developed photography, radar, radio — all the lines of analog telesthesia — as the means of measuring and controlling its forces.
+This development reached a limit, and its forces exceeded its capacity to manage them.
+Digital telesthesia — starting perhaps with the SAGE computer system of the 1950s — emerged as the means of command, control and communication.
+Paul Edwards: “For SAGE set the key pattern for other high-technology weapon systems, a nested set of increasingly comprehensive military enclosures for global oversight and control.”
+The theory of the digital, and of its distinction from the analog, emerges as a byproduct of this attempt at self-control by the military industrial complex, but it transformed the complex into something else.
 The expansive movement of the military machine calls into being a code that can monitor and manage it.
 The analog begets the digital, but only produces the concept of the analog after the fact.
 Anthony Wilden: “Obviously, without the digital, we could not speak of the analog.”
 Without the recognition of the ball as a putative star, it cannot be named.
-The military entertainment complex emerges out of the control of the analog by the digital, of the military and industrial production lines by the digital lines of command, and by the extension of the digital to all aspects of everyday life.
+The military entertainment complex emerges out of the control of the analog by the digital, of the military and industrial production lines by the digital lines of command, and by the extension of the digital to all aspects of everyday life.*